getsentry/sentry-migr8/README.md

 ## Transformations

+## Move @sentry/node config into instrument.js file

+When using `@sentry/node` in v8, it is required to call `Sentry.init()` before anything else is required/imported.
+Because of this, the recommended way to initialize Sentry is in a separate file (e.g. `instrument.js`) which is required/imported at the very top of your application file.

+This transform will try to detect this case and create a standalone instrumentation file for you.

 ### Add migration comments

 There are certain things that migr8 cannot auto-fix for you.
 This is the case for things like `startTransaction()`,